The process of student loan consolidation can take as little as a couple of weeks to as long as several months.

 Of the eight different lenders that were willing to report loan refinancing times, all but one reported between two and three weeks.
 Thus, we don’t think that the lender selected should have a considerable influence on the time the process takes.

 The primary factor in determining the length of the process appears to be the borrower.
 Most borrowers will need to submit loan payoff statements from there existing lenders.
 Borrowers may also need to provide income verification documents.
 Finally, all borrowers will need to sign documents authorizing the loan to fund.
 Getting through the refinance quickly doesn’t require a lot of borrower time, but it does require a borrower to respond to lender requests quickly.

 Another way to speed up the refinance timeline is to start the process with several different lenders.
 Though rare, your loan may get stuck in underwriting with a lender.
 If you apply with several different lenders, you can ensure you are getting the lowest rate possible and avoid unnecessary delays.

 The Bottom Line

 Student loan consolidation takes a while since old loans first must be paid in full.
 At that point, a new loan is generated.
-For borrowers, consolation is an opportunity to save money.
+For borrowers, consolation may be an opportunity to save money.
 As such, the consolidation wait is a good investment of time.